Actual Total Loss

 Your insurer may require you to sign some paperwork in person or electronically to officially give up ownership of your vehicle.
 Once this process is complete, you’ll receive your settlement amount through the agreed mode, typically by check or a wire transfer.

 There is no fixed amount that an insurer will pay for a totaled car.
-How much you receive will depend on your vehicle’s ACV.
-Each insurer uses a different method to determine the ACV.
-However, some of the most important aspects that an insurer considers are:
+How much you receive will depend on:

-If you happen to total your car while you’re still financing or leasing it, its value could depreciate lower than its ACV.
+If you happen to total your car while you're still financing or leasing it, its ACV could be lower than your loan balance.
 Having gap insurance as part of your coverage can help cover this difference.

 mglogo icon